 Does eating breakfast “kick start” your metabolism?

 When you eat, your body has to digest and process this food so it is certainly the case that eating breakfast will kick start your metabolism, as these biological processes are set off.
-It has also been shown that meals eaten earlier in the day can result in a higher energy expenditure than those eaten later in the day.
-This study however, found little evidence to suggest that a lower BMI in those who ate breakfast was influenced by metabolism measures.
-They did however observe that breakfast eaters reported being more hungry in the mornings compared to those who skipped breakfast.
+It has also been shown that meals eaten earlier in the day can result in higher energy expenditure than those eaten later in the day.
+This study, however, found little evidence to suggest that a lower BMI in those who ate breakfast was influenced by metabolism measures.
+They did, however, observe that breakfast eaters reported being more hungry in the mornings compared to those who skipped breakfast.

 But there may be other explanations for this increased metabolism?
 Interestingly, a study published in the American Journal of Clinical Nutrition found that those who ate breakfast were also more active, so it might be that skipping breakfast makes people feel less energetic and therefore they subconsciously reduce their physical activity as a result.